 Apart from the risks listed in the previous sections, the Bank is also exposed to other types of risks which it identifies and manages as part of its risk management framework.
-Although these risks do not directly form part of the Tier 1 risks, they are identified and captured by the ICAAP.
+Although these risks do not directly form part of the Tier 1 risks, they are identified and captured by the ICAAP under pillar II risks.